openlab-at-city-tech/openlab/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.9.0 =
+* Improved database management by no longer inserting non-translated external URLs and images
+* Fixed detecting the same email address multiple times due to antispambot outputting it in different encodings
+* Fixed Translation Editor pencil icon positioning
+* Fixed Translation Editor when viewing in RTL language
+* Fixed php error occurring in some cases when translating WooCommerce emails
+* Fixed deprecated notice in PHP 8 regarding rtrim function

+= 2.8.9 =
+* Fixed WooCommerce emails being sent in default language instead of user's language when placing order as non-logged in guest on a Blocks checkout form
+* Fixed trp-gettext wrappings appearing on WooCommerce Blocks checkout form
+* Added admin notifications about Black Friday sale

 = 2.8.8 =
 * Fixed compatibility with CTX Feed plugin
 * Improved security by doing a capability check on activating/deactivating license